bowen0701/bowen0701.github.io/_posts/2015-08-03-rstudio-error.md

 ---
 layout: post
-title: "Loading R Packages Error on RStudio"
+title: "Loading R packages error on RStudio"
+excerpt: "I will share some methods to solve the error of loaing R packages on RStudio."
 date: 2015-08-03
 ---